-This is the best overall deal you’re going to find for a beginner road bike under $500.
+This is the best overall deal you’re going to find for a cheap beginner road bike.
 The Vilano Shadow 3.0 offers all the essentials and is built to a standard well above this budget.
-You’ll be able to get years of riding on this bike whether you’re a commuter, looking to test the waters of sport riding, or want to join a local bike club.
+You’ll get years of road rides out of this bike, whether you are a commuter, looking to test the waters of sport riding, or want to join a local bike club.

 Bikes are one of the most interesting vehicles out there because they’re often used for commuting and transportation, but cycling can also be a high-end physical sport.

 The Trinx Tempo is a bike that lets you bridge this gap.
-If you are new to road bikes but you think that one day you’ll want to transition from being a cyclist who happens to ride a road bike, to a road cyclist, then the Trinx Tempo gives you all the tools you need to hone your skills.
+If you are new to road bikes but think that one day you’ll want to transition from being a cyclist who just happens to ride a road bike to a real road cyclist, then the Trinx Tempo gives you all the tools you need to hone your skills.

-This is a lightweight bike with several options for gears, which means you’ll be able to challenge yourself while still being able to get around comfortably.
+This is a lightweight bike with several options for gears, which means you can challenge yourself while still being able to get around comfortably.